Skip to content

 Carn a' Ghille Chearr — common questions

-Carn a' Ghille Chearr is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 582m of ascent and takes most walkers 4-6 hours.
-Terrain: Estate landrover tracks reach about 550m on burned-strip heather, then the upper plateau is on bilberry, moss and granite chips.
+On the OutdoorSCOT scale, Carn a' Ghille Chearr comes in at 4/5 — challenging.
+Expect roughly 13km and 582m of ascent on the usual route — 4-6 hours for most parties.
+Underfoot: Estate landrover tracks reach about 550m on burned-strip heather, then the upper plateau is on bilberry, moss and granite chips.

 Where do I park for Carn a' Ghille Chearr?